DarkKronicle/AdvancedChat/README.md

     - You can view up to 5000 lines of chat.
     - Regex filtering of messages.
     - Access the main configs.
+    - See when messages were posted.
 - Filters that can change messages, and notify you.
     - Each filter is equipped with several options to give you customization.
     - Further advanced features with regex and chat formatting.
+- Stacking of messages
 - Other features that are coming soon!

 *ChatLogScreen*